 Nations Are Wielding Their Sovereign Wealth Funds as Tools of Power

-Interconenctive tissue binds Russia, Arab state-owned investment funds, and Middle Eastern countries undergoing rapid transformations.
+Interconnective tissue binds Russia, Arab state-owned investment funds, and Middle Eastern countries undergoing rapid transformations.

 A year ago, in Seychelles, an Indian Ocean archipelago, the leader of the United Arab Emirates arranged a secret meeting between Erik Prince — founder of the security firm Blackwater, Trump supporter, and brother of Education Secretary Betsy DeVos — and Kirill Dmitriev, head of the Russian Direct Investment Fund (RDIF), which is Russia’s sovereign wealth fund.
 As reported by the Washington Post and in testimony before the House Intelligence Committee, the purpose of the meeting was to set up backchannel communications between then President-elect Donald Trump and Moscow.